Pauan/blender-rigid-body-bones/README.md

 * The `Rigid.Body.Bones.zip` file contains an `examples` folder which contains example `.blend` files.

+* If a bone is `Active`, its child bones must also be `Active`, this is a limitation in Blender.
+So if the child is not `Active`, you must either make the child `Active`, or you must change it to a non-`Active` parent.

+   However, you can use `Constraints` to create joints between any bones (even if they aren't in a parent-child relationship).
+This works with both `Active` and non-`Active` bones.

 * If you select multiple bones, you can hold down `Alt` when changing a setting and it will apply the setting to all the selected bones.

 * It is sometimes useful to change the `Advanced -> Physics -> Damping Translation` and `Damping Rotation` settings.